cultural-impact-of-warfare

 The Kunai (Utility Tool and Weapon)

-The kunai was originally a masonry or gardening tool, a simple iron blade with a spike on one end and a ring on the other, but ninjas repurposed it for combat and climbing.
-Weighing about 200-300 grams, a kunai could be used as a hand-held dagger for close-quarters thrusts, thrown with a spinning motion, or driven into stone walls to create handholds.
-Its ring allowed a rope to be attached for rappelling or pulling heavy objects.
-In the 1581 attack on Iga, kunai reportedly helped ninjas scale the walls of Ueno Castle while carrying explosive charges.
-The kunai's blunt edge could also be used as a pry bar to open doors or as a makeshift piton.
-Modern archaeological finds from Iga Koka confirm that kunai were commonly mass-produced in local smithies.
+The kunai was originally a masonry or gardening tool featuring a simple iron blade with a spike on one end and a ring on the other.
+Ninjas repurposed it for combat and climbing, transforming a mundane implement into a versatile weapon.
+Weighing approximately 200–300 grams, a kunai could function as a hand-held dagger for close-quarters thrusts, thrown with a spinning motion, or driven into stone walls to create handholds.
+Its ring allowed a rope to be attached for rappelling or pulling heavy objects, making it essential for siege operations.

 The Ninjato (Short Sword)